How to Get Glass Skin with Makeup: A Real Guide for Indian Skin - House Of Makeup

 Highlighter: The Trick Is Placement

 The right placement for a glass skin effect on Indian faces: the top of the cheekbones (not the apples of the cheeks), the very centre of the nose bridge, the inner corners of the eyes, the cupid's bow, and the very centre of the forehead if your face shape benefits from it.
+These are the places where light naturally hits a face and bounces back.

-What to Avoid If You Want Glass Skin
+What To Avoid If You Want Glass Skin

-Heavy contouring.
+• Heavy contouring.
 Contouring adds shadow and dimension, which works against the clean, reflective quality of glass skin.
 If you want to contour, keep it extremely subtle and use a product close to your skin tone.

-Matte lip products.
+• Matte lip products.
 A matte lip reads as effort and weight in contrast to the rest of a glass skin look.
 A gloss, a lip tint, or a moisturising lipstick keeps the energy consistent.
 The Dab N Glow Lip and Cheek Tint works well here: a sheer wash of colour that reads as natural and does not compete with the skin.

-Overloading product.
+• Overloading product.
 Glass skin is a light, layered look.
 Every layer should be thin.
 The temptation to add more base for more coverage works against the effect.

-Glass Skin in Indian Weather: Making It Last
+Glass Skin In Indian Weather: Making It Last

 The dewy finish that makes glass skin look beautiful is also more susceptible to humidity than a matte finish.
 Here is how to maintain it through an Indian day.